-- The trade theories we have explored tell us which products a country is likely to export - Factor endowments, technology, size, government intervention / trade policy - But who are the exporting firms? - What determines exports at the firm level? - Not every firm in an industry with comparative advantages is an exporter - Some firms export even if their industry does not have comparative advantages - What explains trade (exports) at the firm level? - Empirical pattern - Theoretical explanations - Implications for policy
+- Conventional trade theories (Ricardo, Heckscher-Ohlin, Krugman and others) tell us which products a country is likely to export - Unit of analysis: country, industry, product - Determinants of trade: Factor endowments, technology, home market size, government intervention / trade policy - But who are the exporting firms? - What determines exports at the firm level? - Not every firm in an industry with comparative advantages is an exporter - Some firms export even if their industry does not have comparative advantages - What explains trade (exports) at the firm level? - Empirical pattern - Theoretical explanations - Implications for policy

-Who exports: company size and exports in Sweden
+Who exports: empirical evidence on company size and exports in Sweden